michaeljclark/glcube/README.md

 ## Introduction

-_glcube_ is an app skeleton using _gl2_nano.h_, a nano framework for creating apps using the modern OpenGL and GLSL shader pipeline.
-The `CMakeLists.txt` is intended to be used as a template for tiny demos.
+_glcube_ is an app skeleton using _gl2_nano_, a framework for creating apps using the modern OpenGL and GLSL shader pipeline. this work is intended to be used as a template for tiny OpenGL demos.

-The shader uses a noise function derived from _SHA-2_, combined with UVs to create deterministic surface noise.
+The shader uses a noise function derived from _SHA-2_, combined with UVs to create surface noise.

 ## Project Structure